What is taught in Beginner Irish Dance

 What is the schedule and commitment for beginner classes?

 Our beginner classes are Mondays 5:15pm (ages 4+), Mondays 6pm (ages 8+).
 The classes run year round.
 During the school year, beginner classes are not held during school vacations.
 There is NO registration fee, and NO commitment.
-Cost is $45 per month, with convenient online payment and autobilling available.
-Boys dance FREE for the first YEAR.
+Cost is $45 per month, with convenient online payment and auto-billing available.

 You can stop and start beginner class as often as you need in order to accommodate busy family schedules and other extracurricular activities.